Japan Olympic Museum 日本オリンピックミュージアム

 Catch the Spirit: Discover the Universal Appeal of The Games at Japan Olympic Museum in Tokyo

-Since opening in September 2019, the Japan Olympic Museum in Tokyo has put people at the center of the Japanese Olympic Movement through its immersive multimedia exhibits that invite visitors to catch the “Olympic Spirit” and to “Know, Feel, Learn, Try, and Think” like a champion.
+Since opening in September 2019, the Japan Olympic Museum in Tokyo introduced the Japanese Olympic Movement through its immersive multimedia exhibits under the theme of "Know, Learn, Feel, Challenge, and Think," inviting visitors to experience the “Olympic Spirit.”

-- Engaging audio-visual exhibits highlighting the athletic prowess of Olympians, the diversity of Paralympians and the spectacle of the Opening Ceremony
+- Engaging audio-visual exhibits highlighting the athletic prowess and diversity of Olympians and Paralympians

 - Discover Japan's influence on the Olympic Games with a special focus on the contributions of the Japanese

 - Experience the physical movements of Olympic sports and try to match the dynamism of Olympians

 - Marvel at the legacy of the Olympics in the scenic Monument area

 How to Get There